 - Graphics Card: GeForce RTX 3080 Ti FE

-As far as Cinebench is concerned, the answer is no. The outcomes of each configuration are virtually the same.
+- As far as Cinebench is concerned, the answer is no. The outcomes of each configuration are virtually the same.
 Of course, this was to be anticipated, given this test does not place a heavy demand on the memory subsystem.
-The findings for a single core are quite similar, with only small differences that fall within the error range for this comparison.
+The findings for a single core are quite similar, with only small differences within this comparison’s error range.

 Adobe Premiere Pro

 - However, the gap between the 3600 and 4800 Mhz estimates is not as large as it was with the Mozilla Compile.
 Even after using Premiere, the DDR4 outcomes remain stable.
 This is surprising if you think about it.
 The GPU is also crucial in this respect.
 In addition, the graphics may be a bottleneck due to the high DDR5 latency.
 Altering to a two-pass Variable Bitrate renderer places more strain on the CPU.
 There is a lot of latency that can be alleviated with faster DDR5 memory rates.
 DDR4 results are convincing, nevertheless.

 The situation is not good for the more cutting-edge DDR5 modules.
 We’ll have to see whether this pattern holds in the gaming world.
 Subsequently, let’s look at the final score from the games.
 Today, we’ll experiment with various frequency settings across ten games.
 Starting at 3200 MHz with CL14 DDR4 RAM.
 DDR5 RAM CL38 operating at 5200 MHz is precisely what we have.
 As with our previous comparison in our DDR4 vs DDR5 RAM guide, we ran all games at full 1080p with RT and DLSS turned on if they were available.